 - In California, medical malpractice claims have to be filed within one year after the victim discovered their injury, or within three years of the malpractice occurring, whichever is sooner,3

-- In Nevada, medical malpractice lawsuits have to be filed within two years of the discovery of the injury, or within four years of the malpractice, whichever is sooner,4 and
+- In Nevada, medical malpractice lawsuits have to be filed within two years of the discovery of the injury, or within three years of the malpractice, whichever is sooner,4 and

 - Up until 2018 in New York, medical malpractice lawsuits had to be filed within 30 months of the malpractice, regardless of whether the injury had been discovered or not.5